Alexey V. Krasnoslobodtsev, PhD

 Research Interests

 Dr. Krasnoslobodtsev’s research interests lie at the interface of nanotechnology, biology, and physics.
 His research program uses principles of these disciplines to answer fundamental questions of biology that can facilitate early diagnostics and effective therapeutic solutions.
-Specific examples of the research projects are: single-molecule studies of molecular mechanisms of protein misfolding phenomenon and protein-protein interactions; a combination of nanoimaging and nanomanipulation with spectroscopic techniques and the development of hybrid biosensing nano-platforms with high sensitivity.
+He combines nanoimaging and nanomanipulation with spectroscopic techniques in his lab and develops hybrid biosensing nano-platforms with high sensitivity.

 Recent Publications